 Establishing Paternity

-Paternity establishment can provide basic emotional, social and economic ties between a father and his child.
-Once paternity is established legally, a child gains legal rights and privileges.
-Among these may be rights to inheritance, access to medical history and to other benefits such as veterans or Social Security.
+Paternity establishment can provide basic emotional, social, and economic ties between a father and his child.
+Once paternity is established, a child gains certain legal rights and privileges.
+Among these may be rights to inheritance, access to medical history, and other types of federal benefits.